Textualize/textual/docs/guide/CSS.md

     ```{.textual path="docs/examples/guide/dom2.py"}
     ```

-With a header and a footer widget the DOM looks the this:
+With a header and a footer widget the DOM looks like this:

 <div class="excalidraw">
 --8<-- "docs/images/dom2.excalidraw.svg"